weakish/pm_25/README.md

 [api_doc]: http://www.pm25.in/api_doc

-I only implemented APIs I care, and I guess in most cases these is the APIs you actually want to use.
+I only implemented APIs I care, and I guess in most cases these are the APIs you actually want to use.

 However, if you do need other APIs, feel free to send a pull request.